 Spend time on the school grounds

 If you have an elementary student, play on the new school’s playground.
-If possible, attend sporting events or fine arts performances at the new school.
+Attend sporting events or fine arts performances at the new school if possible.
 Scope out the drop-off and pick-up area, bus area, and parking lots.
 Help your child feel familiar with this place.

 Get into the building